UofI-CDACS/scarecro-system/docs/system_class.md

 The above dictionaries are created based on the durations configured in both the addresses and the tasks configurations.

 After the **scheduler_dict** object is created, the jobs can be scheduled with the scheduler.
 Jobs with a numeric duration or a duration equal to "always" are scheduled with the scheduler.
 Jobs with a duration that doesn't fit these categories are not scheduled.
-Carriers and tasks are scheduled nearly the same way, except carrier object functions expect the duration value, which is appended to their arguments field of the job scheduling.
+Carriers and tasks are scheduled nearly the same way, except carrier class functions expect the duration value, which is appended to their arguments field of the job scheduling.

 ### Interacting with the System  Object
-- importing the system object
+- importing the system class instance
 - enveloping messages
 - posting/picking up messages from the system message table
 - getting the system id

-#### Importing the System Object
+#### Importing the System Class Instance

-For carrier to use the system object, the carrier needs to import the system object:
+For carrier to use the system class instance, the carrier needs to import the system object:

     import system_object